 Address: Colomanstraße 1, 87645 Schwangau

-One of the absolute most iconic places not only in Germany, but in the world is the fairy tale castle the world associates with Disney.
 Built by the romantic King Ludwig II of Bavaria as his personal retreat, it was not meant to be used for court.
 He was often referred to as the Fairy Tale King and had extravagant ideas!

 Unfortunately, King Ludwig II had bankrupted the state of Bavaria building his three magnificent castles, and then dug into his own personal finances to fund the construction.
 But as funds were running low, the castle was never completed.
 Of the 360 rooms in the castle, only 17 of them are finished and open to the public by the time of his mysterious death.
 Within 6 months of his untimely death, Schloss Neuschwanstein opened to the public and has become the state’s largest source of income.
 No figure!